MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceCompliancePolicy.md

 # Update-MgDeviceManagementDeviceCompliancePolicy

 ## SYNOPSIS
-Update the properties of a macOSCompliancePolicy object.
+Update the properties of a windows10MobileCompliancePolicy object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDeviceManagementDeviceCompliancePolicy](/powershell/module/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementDeviceCompliancePolicy?view=graph-powershell-beta)

 ## SYNTAX